iturdikulov/notes/emotion.md

 ---
-title: "Emotion"
 date: 2023-04-17
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Emotion

 > Emotions are what people feel.
 They are very ancient, and can be seen in all
 > mammals.